sytzez/project-conversation-history/README.md

 - **Status update**: A change in the project’s status, made by a user.
 It would be nice to show it as a transition from an old to a new status (Except on the very first status update).
 It also needs to show the time it was changed.
 - **Comment**: A user can leave comments.
 It needs to show a single text field, the author, and the time the comment was placed.
 - **Conversation history**: The list of all comments and status updates in reverse chronological order.
 This does not need its own database table.
 - **Conversation item**: An item in the project’s conversation history.
 Currently this can only be a status update or a comment, but it should be extensible.
-This does not need its own model, but it is rather a contract or interface for a thing that can appear in the project’s history.
 A history item needs to have a creation time and an author, and it needs to be able to render something to the history feed.

 This leaves us with the following tables/models:
 - User